bloczjs/react-responsive/README.md

 ### BreakpointsProvider

-`BreakpointsProvider` is here to define the values of every breakpoints.
+`BreakpointsProvider` defines the values of every breakpoints.

 By default, the breakpoints are: